Bitcoin Latinum Self Reported Market Cap Hits $76.81 Million (LTNM)

 About Bitcoin Latinum

 Bitcoin Latinum was first traded on September 15th, 2020.
 Bitcoin Latinum’s total supply is 20,958,883 tokens.
-Bitcoin Latinum’s official website is www.bitcoinlatinum.com.
+The official website for Bitcoin Latinum is www.bitcoinlatinum.com.
 The official message board for Bitcoin Latinum is medium.com/bitcoinlatinum.
 Bitcoin Latinum’s official Twitter account is @bitcoinlatinum and its Facebook page is accessible here.

 Buying and Selling Bitcoin Latinum

-It is usually not presently possible to buy alternative cryptocurrencies such as Bitcoin Latinum directly using U.S. dollars.
-Investors seeking to trade Bitcoin Latinum should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Bitcoin Latinum using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Bitcoin Latinum directly using US dollars.
+Investors seeking to trade Bitcoin Latinum should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Changelly or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Bitcoin Latinum using one of the aforementioned exchanges.

 Receive News & Updates for Bitcoin Latinum Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Bitcoin Latinum and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.